Jodu555/MySQLWrapper/README.md

 * [x] Add the possibility to create indexes in tables
 * [x] Add the possibility to set callback functions for databse actions
 * [x] Add a function to get the latest one!!
+* [ ] Manage the return for the action callback functions to manipulate the return
 * [ ] Add the possibility to order a get statement
 * [ ] ReEngineer the validation
 * [ ] Add a direct memory implemented caching system